 The Final EIR/EIS acknowledges that, although the Phase 1 HSR project would require electricity to operate, it would nevertheless result in a permanent net reduction in energy use because it would divert trips from transportation modes with higher energy use (commercial air flights and automobiles) to HSR, which has lower energy use.
 Section 3.6, Public Utilities and Energy, of the Final EIR/EIS concluded that operation of the HSR would result in a reduction in VMT in Santa Clara, San Benito, and Merced Counties and would also result in a reduction in airplane flights in the Bay Area in which the project is located.
-The reduction of the HSR exceeds the increase in energy consumption for HSR operation of the project, resulting in a net decrease in statewide energy consumption.
+The reduction in energy consumption for other modes of transportation that would result from operation of the HSR exceeds the increase in energy consumption for HSR operation of the project, resulting in a net decrease in statewide energy consumption.
 As a result, operation of the HSR would result in a net benefit to energy resources.

 The HSR system would decrease automobile VMT and reduce energy consumption by automobiles, resulting in an overall reduction in energy use for intercity and commuter travel.
 The Final EIR/EIS shows the change in estimated daily VMT and associated energy consumption with and without the HSR system for the medium and high ridership scenarios for 2029 and 2040.
 HSR operation would reduce daily VMT in Santa Clara, San Benito, and Merced Counties by 333 million to 450 million VMT per year in 2029 for the medium and high ridership scenarios, and by 600 million to 816 million VMT per year in 2040 for the medium and high ridership scenarios.
 These values, together with associated average daily speed estimates, were used to develop predictions of the change in energy use associated with VMT for the three counties.
 The reduction in energy use from the VMT reduction in Santa Clara, San Benito, and Merced Counties in 2029 ranges from 1,026,000 million British thermal units (MMBtu) per year to 1,384,870 MMBtu per year under the medium and high ridership scenarios.
-The reduction in Santa Clara, San Benito, and Merced Counties in 2040 ranges from 1,644,010 MMBtu per year to 2,303,200 MMBtu per year under the medium and high ridership scenarios.
+The reduction in energy use from the VMT reduction in Santa Clara, San Benito, and Merced Counties in 2040 ranges from 1,644,010 MMBtu per year to 2,303,200 MMBtu per year under the medium and high ridership scenarios.

 The number of airplane flights statewide (intrastate) would decrease with implementation of the HSR system when analyzed against the future No Project and existing conditions because some travelers would choose to use the HSR rather than fly to their destination.
 Table 3.6-19 of the Final EIR/EIS shows the reduction in the number of airplane flights associated with the Preferred Alternative for the medium and high ridership scenarios.
 Operation under the medium ridership scenario would reduce energy consumption from airplane flights by 2,478,640 MMBtu per year for the Bay Area and by 6,255,290 MMBtu per year statewide in 2029.
 Operation under the high ridership scenario would reduce energy consumption from airplane flights by 2,716,740 MMBtu per year for the Bay Area and by 6,915,460 MMBtu per year statewide in 2029.
-Operation under the high ridership scenario would reduce energy consumption from airplane flights by 2,716,740 MMBtu per year for the Bay Area and by 6,915,460 MMBtu per year statewide in 2029.
-Operation under the medium ridership scenario would reduce energy consumption from airplane flights by 2,716,740 MMBtu per year for the Bay Area and by 6,915,460 MMBtu per year statewide in 2029.
 Operation under the medium ridership scenario would reduce energy consumption from airplane flights by 5,279,340 MMBtu per year for the Bay Area and by 13,362,110 MMBtu per year statewide in 2040.
 Operation under the high ridership scenario would reduce energy consumption from airplane flights by 5,052,810 MMBtu per year for the Bay Area and by 12,855,700 MMBtu per year statewide in 2040.